4. Quantification Methods

 return self.aggregate(classif_predictions)

-The above patterns (in training: fit the classifier, then fit the aggregation; in test: classify, then aggregate) allows QuaPy to optimize many internal procedures.
+The above patterns (in training: (i) fit the classifier, then (ii) fit the aggregation; in test: (i) classify, then (ii) aggregate) allows QuaPy to optimize many internal procedures, on the grounds that steps (i) are slower than steps (ii).
 In particular, the model selection routing takes advantage of this two-step process and generates classifiers only for the valid combinations of hyperparameters of the classifier, and then clones these classifiers and explores the combinations of hyperparameters that are specific to the quantifier (this can result in huge time savings).
 Concerning the inference phase, this two-step process allow the evaluation of many standard protocols (e.g., the artificial sampling protocol) to be carried out very efficiently.
 The reason is that the entire set can be pre-classified once, and the quantification estimations for different samples can directly reuse these predictions, without requiring to classify each element every time.
 QuaPy leverages this property to speed-up any procedure having to do with quantification over samples, as is customarily done in model selection or in evaluation.

 4.1.1.
 The Classify & Count variants